SELECTED

 review empirical research that will inform the process of evaluating separating

-begin by introducing distinctions among types of DV, distinctions that are
+by introducing distinctions among types of DV, distinctions that are important

-important for understanding the relevant research and for evaluating the
+for understanding the relevant research and for evaluating the implications of

-To help establish the relevance of DV to child custody, we provide a
+establish the relevance of DV to child custody, we provide a summary of the

 characteristics of victims and abusers.